• Skip to primary navigation

 • Top your Simple Vegan Pancakes or Vegan Protein Waffles with a dollop of sweet mascarpone for a creamy and luscious treat.
 Drizzle with maple syrup and sprinkle with chopped nuts or fresh berries.

-vegan mascarpone in a bowl with peaches in the background
+mascarpone in a bowl with peaches in the background

-waffles topped with vegan mascarpone and berries top view
+waffles with mascarpone and berries top view

 Savory Mascarpone Serving Suggestions